Setting you and your dog up for success

 She has a Bachelor of Arts in Psychology and has been certified as a Professional Dog Trainer – Knowledge Assessed through the Canadian Association of Professional Pet Dog Trainers (CAPPDT).
 She completed the Calgary Humane Society Dog Training Apprenticeship program, where she continued to serve as a full time Animal Behaviour Specialist and Trainer, behaviorally screening and training animals in shelter, as well as teaching public classes.
 Danielle has completed 2 training's in Tellington TTouch for Companion Animals and has been a licensed presenter for Dogs & Storks and The Dog & Baby Connection Family Paws Parent Education programs.

-With an extensive training background, working with many different animal species, including exotics such as Ring-tailed Lemurs and Nurse Sharks, as well as years of experience training horses, Danielle has spent well over a decade honing her skills as a science based animal trainer.
+With an extensive training background, working with many different animal species, including exotics such as Ring-tailed Lemurs and Nurse Sharks, as well as years of experience training horses, Danielle has spent over fifteen years honing her skills as a science based animal trainer.
 In addition to her experience training pet dogs, she has also worked as a lead trainer for a Psychiatric Service Dog Training Institute and multiple Animal Assisted Therapy organizations.

 ~Ashley and Lainee